DorinDaniil/Mixture-of-Experts/README.md

 In this repository, we have implemented the following:

-- Sparse MoE algorithms from the 2017 paper with auxiliary loss.
+- Sparse MoE algorithms from the Shazeer et al. 2017 with auxiliary loss.
 - Load-Balancing Loss (LBL) for better token distribution among experts.
 - A Jupyter notebook for testing the implementations.